MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 ### Linux

-Linux users can install Teams using a Debian `.deb` package, from the Snap Store as a `snap`, or as a Red Hat package `.rpm`.
+Linux users can install Teams using a Debian `.deb` package or as a Red Hat package `.rpm`.

 [!NOTE] The Teams on Linux client is available in limited preview.
 Submit bugs using `Report a Problem` from within the client.
 For known issues, see [Teams on Linux Known Issues](Known-issues.md).

 #### Install Teams using DEB package

-1. Download the package from https://packages.microsoft.com/repos/ms-teams/pool/main/t/teams-insiders/teams-insiders_1.2.00.26154_amd64.deb.
+1. Download the package from https://aka.ms/getteams.
 2. Install using one of the following:
     - Open the package using Ubuntu Software Tool and go through self-guided Linux app installation process
     - Or if you love Terminal, type: sudo apt install ./teams_